 The first Motorola Droid was released on November 6, 2009.
 The phone popularized the Android operating system with its touchscreen and iconic slide-out keyboard and was one of the first direct rivals to the iPhone.

-What is a good value for money Motorola phone in 2022?
+What is a good value-for-money Motorola phone in 2023?

-The new Moto G22 is the top option on this list, a truly affordable phone when it comes to price and it gives you the best value for money in 2022.
+The new Moto G22 is the top option on this list, a truly affordable phone for the price, and it gives you the best value for money in 2023.

 What can you do with an old Motorola flip phone?

-Use your old flip phone as an emergency call.
+Use your old flip phone for an emergency call.
 Or you also sell it and earn a few dollars if the phone still has a life left.